cometbft/cometbft-rs/go-tools/bisection-testgen/README.md

 uses serde and protobuf, and expects the same from Go.
 So this is kinda a hack and something we should fix in the future.
 Specifically, we should:

-1. Update Go structs to match protobuf definitions.
+1. Use [protojson](https://pkg.go.dev/google.golang.org/protobuf/encoding/protojson) to marshal the structs to JSON.
-2. Use [protojson](https://pkg.go.dev/google.golang.org/protobuf/encoding/protojson) to marshal the structs to JSON.
+2. Double-check Go and Rust protos match.

 But for now, you must fork CometBFT and the following code to `types/validator.go`: